Health, Nutrition and Exercise Sciences

 • Follow the outlined course sequence sheet, including winter and summer courses.

 Students enrolled in the 3+2 accelerated program will earn their baccalaureate degree after completing the stated major and degree requirements.
-Students enrolling in this program will be expected to enroll in summer and winter courses to accelerate their baccalaureate degree.
+Students in this program will be expected to enroll in summer and winter courses to accelerate their baccalaureate degree.
 See the Immaculata University Graduate Catalog for specific information about the MS program application processes.

 Nutrition